cryptopunksnotdead/punks.journal/csv-array-hash-struct.md

 is a list of values.

 Now let's use a header.
-What do you except now?
+What do you expect now?

 ``` ruby
 pp CSV.read( 'data.csv', headers: true )